The Dublin Famine Memorial is a feature on the quays that makes the mind wander.

 Infections and ailments

-The greatest mortality came from famine-induced infections and ailment – measles, diphtheria, TB and whooping coughs.
-The famine resulted in permanent changes to Ireland’s demographic, political and cultural landscape, leading to a century long population decline.
+The greatest mortality came from famine-induced infections and ailments – measles, diphtheria, TB and whooping coughs.
+The famine resulted in permanent changes to Ireland’s demographic, political and cultural landscape, leading to a century-long population decline.

 It worsened relations between the Irish and the ruling British government and heightened ethnic and sectarian tensions, boosting republicanism and nationalism.
-Is causes and impact have been debated ever since.
+Its causes and impact have been debated ever since.

 Places to visit near the Famine Memorial Dublin

 One of the beauties of the Dublin Famine Memorial is that it’s a short spin away from many of the best places to visit in Dublin.